Resources

 UITextField

-displays an area to gather single-line textual input from the
+A UITextField displays an area to gather single-line textual input from the

 user.
 Do not use this element if you’re expecting multi-line text